Skip to content

 logger.info("I want to write this to my log file.")

-14. If you are still in the testing phase, comment out the shutdown commands in this line and the last line by adding # in front of the line.
+10. If you are still in the testing phase, comment out the shutdown command in this line by adding # in front of the line.
+Otherwise your Raspberry Pi will automatically shut down everytime you run (and stop) the script.

 Frame capture

 If you want to only capture images, e.g. for training data collection, you can use the following script to save HQ frames (e.g. 1920x1080 px) to .jpg at a specified time interval.
-Optionally, the downscaled LQ frames (e.g. 320x320 px) can be saved to .jpg additionally, e.g. to include them in the training data, as the detection model will do inference on LQ frames (however it is recommended downscale the annotated HQ images before training).
+Optionally, the downscaled LQ frames (e.g. 320x320 px) can be saved to .jpg additionally, e.g. to include them in the training data, as the detection model will use LQ frames for inference.
+However, it is recommended to use the original HQ images for annotation and downscale them only before/during training.

 Optional arguments

-• -min to set recording time in minutes (e.g. -min 5 for 5 min recording time; default = 2)
+• -min set recording time in minutes (default: 2)

 Stop the script by pressing Ctrl+C in the Terminal.